-Has your grandma ever said that you should either become a doctor or marry him, because healthcare is where money is?
-If you missed the boat to enter medical college, there’s still an opportunity to make a buck.
+Has your grandma ever said you should become a doctor or marry him because healthcare is where money is?
+You can still make a buck if you miss the boat to enter a medical college.

 People usually want to simplify everything happening in their lives, so the need for a medical billing business arises.
 Of course, they want to organize medical bills.
 Medical billing companies make the process of paying for medical services easier.
 They work as a waypoint between doctor, patient, and an insurance company.
 According to Grand View Research, Medical billing is a profitable industry for investment.
 In 2020 the value of the global medical billing outsourcing market size was USD 10.2 billion.
 Moreover, from 2021 to 2028 it’s expected to increase in 12.66% at a compound annual growth rate.

-The thought of being your own boss can be inspiring, and there’s a great market demand for the medical billing services.
-You may ask yourself: “how do I start a medical billing business?”.
+The thought of being your own boss can be inspiring, and there’s a great market demand for medical billing services.
+You may ask yourself: “How do I start my own medical billing business?”.
 As in any deal, there are pitfalls and stepping stones to consider when starting a medical billing company.
-In this article we will shed light on what is the medical billing audit checklist, the difference between medical billing and coding, and tips on how to start your own medical billing and coding company.
+In this article, we will shed light on what is the medical billing audit checklist, the difference between medical billing and coding, and tips on how to start your own medical billing and coding company.

 What is a Medical Billing Business?

-Before going to the very tips on how to start a medical billing company, let’s get acquainted with the notions of medical billing and coding.
+Before going to the very tips on how to start a medical billing and coding company, let’s get acquainted with the notions of medical billing and coding.

 Medical coding reminds of translation.
 Clinical coder is a person responsible for analysing clinical guidelines and applying standard codes to a client’s symptoms with the help of a medical coding service.
 The coder takes a medical report from the doctor, which usually includes a patient’s symptoms, the doctor’s diagnosis, procedures the patient underwent, any prescriptions, and turns that into a set of numeric or alphanumeric codes.
 For every injury, diagnosis, and medical procedure, there is a corresponding code and these codes make up a crucial part of the medical claim.